alexliesenfeld/health/README.md

 }
 ```

-## Periodic Checks
+## Periodic Health Checks

 With "synchronous" health checks we mean that every HTTP request initiates a health check and waits
-until all check functions complete before returning an aggregated health status.
+until all check functions complete before returning an aggregated health result.
 This approach is usually OK
 for smaller applications with a low number of quickly checkable dependencies.
 However, it will not scale well
-enough for more involved applications that either have many dependencies and/or some relatively slow check functions.
+enough for more involved applications that either have many dependencies or slow check functions.

 Rather than executing health check functions on every HTTP request, periodic (or "asynchronous")
 health checks execute the check function on a fixed schedule.
 With this approach, the health status is always
 read from a local cache that is regularly updated in the background.
 This allows responding to HTTP requests
-instantly without waiting for the check function to complete.
+instantly without waiting for check functions to complete.

 Periodic checks can be configured using the `WithPeriodicCheck` configuration option
 (see [example above](#getting-started)).

-You can mix synchronous and asynchronous checks in your application.
+**This library allows you to mix synchronous and asynchronous check functions**, so you can start out
+simple and easily transition into a more scalable health check implementation later.

 ## Caching

 Health check responses are cached to avoid sending too many request to the services that your program checks and to
 mitigate "denial of service" attacks.
 The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set to 1 second by
 default.
-If you do not want to use caching altogether, you can disable it using the
+If you do not want to use caching altogether, you can disable it using the `health.WithDisabledCache()`
-`health.WithDisabledCache()` configuration option.
+configuration option.

 ## Failure Tolerance